icarus4/easy_ab/README.md

   * output all experiments and the corresponding variants for your users.
 It's very useful when sending data to analytics services like Google Anayltics, Mixpanel, Kissmetrics, ...
 * No DSL, just setup your rules with pure Ruby (and Rails) :)

+# Notice
+Easy AB is under development.
+Currently don't use in your production app.

 # Why Easy AB?
 ## Comparisons
 ### Split